redhat-cop/cluster-lifecycle/README.md

-# An Approach to OpenShift CLuster Lifecyucle Management
+# An Approach to OpenShift Cluster Lifecycle Management

 ## Declarative Structure